kesavanm/better-linux/README.md

-# better-linux
+# Kesavan's Better Gnu/Linux !

-{{ ... }}
+## Overview

-### Better Linux is a Python application that provides system information, tools versions, and additional tools.
+A comprehensive system information and tool management application for Linux, designed to provide an intuitive and powerful interface for system insights.

 ### Features
 - System information - OS, CPU, Memory, Disk